cncf/tag-security/website/content/blog/zero-trust-new-paper-announcement.md

 breached, and a vulnerable pod wouldn't be exploited.
 Up until now…

-After reading the TAG Security Zero Trust white paper, my understanding of this philosophy has radically changed, and my previous view shifted into something I'd call "Limited Trust."
-For some, the CNCF paper introduces, and for others reminds, of a notion of total lack of confidence, regardless of the request's source.
+After reading the TAG Security Zero Trust white paper, my understanding of this philosophy has radically changed, and my previous view has shifted into something closer to _Limited_ Trust.
+The emphasis I took away was on the notion of total lack of confidence, regardless of the request's source.
 It enforces a "trust nothing" policy, relying on metrics that are constantly evaluated and adjusted according to the current context.
 Stolen credentials of a benign user or an exploited Kubernetes instance will no longer be a foothold for significant damage, as non-standard activity is expected to be quickly identified and neutralised.
 This is the key takeaway from the document.